 What is counselling ?

-A counsellor is not there to sit you down and tell you what to do - instead I will encourage you to talk about what's bothering you in order to uncover any root causes and identify your specific ways of thinking.
-We will then look together at creating a plan of action to either help you reconcile with your issues and difficulties or to help you find ways of coping.
+A counsellor is not there to sit you down and think for you by telling what to do - instead I will encourage you to talk, think and feel about what's bothering you in order to uncover and identify the origin of your specific own ways of thinking.
+We will then look together at creating a plan of action to either help you reconcile with your difficulties and recognize them as an opportunity to reconnect and rediscover the meaning and joy in your life.

 Counselling is the process that occurs when you and I counsellor set aside a specific time in order to explore difficulties in life which may include stressful or emotionally difficult event in your life.
 Counselling is a relationship of trust so confidentiality between you and myself is paramount to successful counselling.
 As our relationship grow the counselling process will start to form.